Auto Dost

 Materials and Technologies Involved

-The core of SBC innovation lies in carbon fiber-reinforced composites — ultra-strong, lightweight materials already popular in aerospace and performance vehicles.
+The core of SBC innovation lies in carbon fiber-reinforced composites — ultra-strong, lightweight battery materials already popular in aerospace and performance vehicles.
 These carbon fibers serve as conductive electrodes, often layered with special polymer-based electrolytes that can store and transfer energy like a traditional lithium-ion cell.

 Here's a basic breakdown of how SBCs work: